From Excel to GPS: how an electrician saves €12,000 a year

 Objective: to reduce disputes, recover billable hours and improve operational control without complicating field work.

-Mario is 38 years old, has been working as a freelance electrician for 12 years, and averages 4–5 jobs a day across homes, offices and industrial warehouses.
-He’s good at his job, clients recommend him, and every year he was losing around €12,000 in unpaid hours.
+Mario is 38 years old, has been working as a freelance electrician for 12 years, and averages 4–5 jobs a day across homes, offices and industrial units.
+He’s good at his job, customers recommend him, and every year he was losing around €12,000 in unpaid hours.

 Not because he was unlucky.
 Because he used Excel.

-The problem with Excel for an electrician working across multiple sites
+The problem with Excel for an electrician working on multiple sites

 Excel is a wonderful tool.
 For bookkeeping, data analysis, planning.
 For documenting the work of a mobile technician, it is, by definition, the wrong choice.